BRADENTON -- Dredging of Wares Creek is now complete, according to a U.S. Army Corps of Engineers official.

 "Plans to begin demobilizing the equipment will begin immediately," said Amanda Ellison, Corps spokeswoman in the Jacksonville District.

-Ellison said workers completed the dredging portion for the $51.8 million Cedar Hammock-Wares Creek flood control project on Tuesday.
-The large geobags adjacent to the creek that contain sediments drained out of the creek will remain on site for approximately three or four more weeks as the materials dry out, Ellison said.
+Ellison said workers completed the dredging portion of the $51.8 million Cedar Hammock-Wares Creek flood control project on Tuesday.
+The large geobags adjacent to the creek that contain sediment from the creek will remain on site along Manatee Avenue for about three or four more weeks as the material dries out, Ellison said.

-The project is expected to reduce flooding along Bradenton's Wares Creek neighborhoods.
+The project is expected to reduce flooding along Bradenton's Wares Creek.

 The next phase of the project will consist of channel widening and retaining wall construction, said Barbara Harrison, civil engineer for the Corps.